oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

 #### Examples of generated events

-Here are a couple of examples of operator-generated events from the output of `kubectl describe event` command or `kubectl get events` command.
+Here are some examples of operator-generated events from the output of the `kubectl describe event` or `kubectl get events` commands.

-An example of DomainProcessingStarting event:
+Example of a `DomainProcessingStarting` event:

 ```none